saltstack/salt/doc/topics/tutorials/gitfs.rst

 .. versionadded:: 2014.7.0

-The :conf_master:`gitfs_env_whitelist` and :conf_master:`gitfs_env_blacklist`
+The :conf_master:`gitfs_saltenv_whitelist` and
-parameters allow for greater control over which branches/tags are exposed as fileserver environments.
+:conf_master:`gitfs_saltenv_blacklist` parameters allow for greater control over which branches/tags are exposed as fileserver environments.
 Exact matches, globs, and regular expressions are supported, and are evaluated in that order.
 If using a regular expression, ``^`` and ``$`` must be omitted, and the expression must match the entire branch/tag.

 .. code-block:: yaml

-    gitfs_env_whitelist:
+    gitfs_saltenv_whitelist:
       - base
       - v1.*
       - 'mybranch\d+'